s-goldman/Dusty-Evolved-Star-Kit/README.md

 **Input**: A csv with the first column as wavelength in um and second column as flux in Jy or W m2 (File can have other columns).

-**Output**: Results file specifying the best fit model parameters, as well as a results file with specifics for plotting the output.
+**Output**: Results file specifying the best fit model parameters, as well as a results file with specifics for plotting the output and an optional figure.

 **Options**: In the sed_fitting.py you can specify:
  * model grid